regro/regolith/doc/source/index.rst

 "repos":[
         {"_id": "talk_repo",     # a_presentation looks for the entry with this ID
          "params": {"namespace_id": "35",             # These params are handed to the API post request.
-                    "initialize_with_readme": "True"  # "name" is also needed but a_presentation generates that automatially },
+                    "initialize_with_readme": "True"  # "name" is also needed but a_presentation generates that automatically },
          "url": "https://gitlab.example.com",  # The URL of the main GitLab/GitHub instance "api_route": "/api/v4/projects/",     # This is the route to the REST-API.
 The value